Phileosopher/commonplace/understanding.md

   - Why does it? - asking the cause behind the known effect
   - Why can/will it? - asking the [logic](logic.md) behind a [prediction](imagination.md)
   - Why won't it? - finding the [unknown](unknown.md) obstruction toward a [purpose](purpose.md)

+APPLICATION: The types of questions we ask define most of the things we grow to understand.
+Asking "what" will never get anyone as far as asking "how" or "why".
+Curiosity is necessary to gain wisdom.

 In particular, "why" questions generate the most information because they request the broadest possible range of information.
 They also help [bridge connections](https://gainedin.site/networks/) the easiest between things, since they most easily help us to detect [patterns](symbols.md) across domains.